 The American independent tradition, especially through the writings of Erikson, points the analyst and the scholar to individuality and society.
 Moving back in time, Chodorow suggests that from his earliest writings to his last works, Freud was interested in society and culture, both as these are lived by individuals and as psychoanalysis can help us to understand the fundamental processes that create them.
 Chodorow advocates for a return to these sociocultural interests for psychoanalysts.
 At the same time, she rues the lack of attention within the social sciences to the serious study of individuals and individuality and advocates for a field of individuology in the university.

 About the Author: Nancy Chodorow, PhD, is a Training and Supervising Analyst at the Boston Psychoanalytic Society and Institute; a Lecturer in Psychiatry at Harvard Medical School; and Professor Emerita of Sociology at University of California, Berkeley.
 She has written on gender and sexuality, feminism, the American independent tradition, comparative theory, and psychoanalysis and social science.
-She is the author of numerous articles and five books, including her groundbreaking publication The Reproduction of Mothering (1978, 1999), and, more recently, Individualizing Gender and Sexuality (2012).
+She is the author of numerous articles and five books, including her groundbreaking publication The Reproduction of Mothering (1978, 1999), and Individualizing Gender and Sexuality (2012).
+Most recently, Palgrave came up with a tribute publication on “reproduction of mothering scholarship,” Nancy Chodorow and The Reproduction of Mothering: Forty Years On, edited by Petra Bueskens (2021).
 She is in private practice in Cambridge, Massachusetts.

 Click here to watch a video recording of the Meet the Author Webinar on May 4, 2021 discussing The Psychoanalytic Ear and the Sociological Eye: Toward an American Independent Tradition.
 Members and partners can borrow this and other books by Nancy Chodorow from the BPSI library.